 To view the Ethical Framework, please click here.

 If you have a complaint that the PCC has breached their Code of Conduct then the appropriate authority is the Police & Crime Panel to handle it.
 This has been delegated initially to the Chief Executive in the Office of the PCC to categorise and handle.
-The aim is to send you an initial acknowledgement of receipt of your complaint within 2 working days and the Office of the Police & Crime Commissioner to initially respond to you with a recording decision within 10 working days and to try to resolve the matter to your satisfaction within 20 working days.
+The aim is for the Office of the Police & Crime Commissioner to initially respond to you with a recording decision within 10 working days and to try to resolve the matter to your satisfaction within 20 working days.

 Number of complaints recorded by the PCP to date: 31

 If you disagree with the response from the Chief Executive regarding a non-criminal complaint then you can ask that the Police & Crime Panel review it.

 If your complaint alleges a criminal offence then it will to referred to the Independent Police Complaints Commission (IPCC) to handle.

 To make a complaint please state what the complaint is about and what you would regard as a satisfactory outcome.